Subscribe to our Newsletter

 Buying your first hearing aid

 If you are not hearing as much as you would like and you think you may benefit from a hearing aid you should seek professional advice.
 An audiologist will be able to test your hearing, assess the damage and recommend hearing aids that are right for you.
+We have now written a full page article on buying hearing aids here.

 This is a guide to getting getting the most from your first visit to an audiologist.